Austin-phillips/base_nestjs_template/README.md

 You will need to create a postgresdb and add the connection string in the env.
 You will also need to create a new firebase project and create a new service account.
 Add those credentials in the env.
+FIREBASE KEYS WILL NEED TO BE IN "".

 ## Installation